slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
 It's never your fault.
 But it's always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*

 <!--
-> *'Look for results, not salutes.' -- Captain Michael Abrashoff*
+- bravery is learned -> micro-bravery, start small

-bravery is learned -> micro-bravery, start small
+- Humility With forward action: 'I wasn’t the smartest in X but..'

-Be willing to side with the minority.
+- integrity is what you think is what you say, and the same what you do.

-Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do. being vulnerable is taking don't be afraid of taking a risk.
+- being vulnerable is taking don't be afraid of taking a risk.

-> *'Truth only means something when it's hard to admit.' -- Nicholas Sparks*
+- Be willing to side with the minority.
 > *'I lie to myself all the time.
 But I never believe me.' -- S.E.
 Hinton* -->